wexi/amforth-shadow/doc/source/TG/recipes/Arduino-HelloWorld.rst

 Forth usually uses many small words which do exactly one thing.
-When entering forth commands take care that every word is seperated by at least one space.
+When entering forth commands take care that every word is separated by at least one space.
 In forth almost every character can be used as part of a command name.

 The first command in this example sets up the Data Direction Register to make the LED Port an output pin.
 In arduino sketch it would be:

 .. code-block:: c

   void setup() {
      pinMode(13, OUTPUT);
   }

 The same in Forth is: